Head shop: History

 American head shops originated in the 1960s in cities with high concentrations of college-age youth, often growing out of independently owned poster or candle stores.
 Historically, U.S. head shops proliferated on St. Mark's Place in New York City's East Village, in West Los Angeles, in San Francisco's Haight-Ashbury neighborhood, and in Chicago's Old Town.

 Sources cite the Psychedelic Shop on Haight Street in San Francisco as the first head shop in the United States.
 Operated by United States Army veteran Ron Thelin and his younger brother Jay, it opened on January 3, 1966.
 Four months later, Jeff Glick opened "Head Shop" on East Ninth Street in New York City.
 Also in 1966, The Birmingham Balloon Company opened at 113 Fry Street in Denton, Texas.

 From 1968 to c.
 1975, head shops served as an important outlet for underground newspapers and the underground comix of Robert Crumb and other counterculture cartoonists, which had little access to the established channels of newsstand distribution.

 The shops' popularity eventually waned with the aging of that era's baby boomer generation, as well as a 1973 U.S. Supreme Court ruling, Miller v.
 California, that found that local communities could decide their own First Amendment standards concerning obscenity.
 In the mid-1970s, the sale of drug paraphernalia was outlawed in many places, and the distribution network for underground comics and newspapers dried up.
-In addition, the retail mainstream discovered and co-opted aspects of the head shop's market niche, such as acid rock and eco-friendly products.
+In addition, the retail mainstream discovered and co-opted aspects of the head shop's market niche, such as psychedelic music and eco-friendly products.

+In Berkeley, California, Annapurna was the city's sole head shop from 1980 to 1992 and one of only a small number that remained open in Northern California.
+The store, which opened in 1972, closed in 2025 after 53 years in business.